Industrial injury claims

 What are construction and factory accident claims?

-Even though you have three years to make a claim, we advise you to start as soon as possible.
-Making a claim earlier makes it easier to gather evidence such as medical assessments to support your claim.
+You have three years to file an industrial injury claim, starting from the date of the accident or when you first noticed symptoms.
+This time frame accounts for medical conditions that take time to develop, but it's best to start your claim as soon as possible.
+Making a claim earlier makes it easier to gather evidence such as medical assessments to support your accident at work claim.

 Every workplace injury claim is different.
 The amount of compensation you will be awarded depends upon the extent of your injuries and the length of time it may take you to recover.